garagehive/garagehive.github.io/docs/powerbi-updating-app.md

 ---
 layout: docs
-title: Updating the App
+title: Updating the Power BI App
 ---

-#   How to Update the Power BI App
+# Updating the Power BI App

 Periodically you will need to update your Garage Hive Power BI App.